 So I’m gonna compare Misfits of Avalon Volume 1 to The Better to Find You With.
 They are both black and white and came out close to one another.
 While a Cautionary Fables book might be a better comparison as far as page count, it’s accounting is more complicated because I paid all the contributors and split the profits with Kate.

 The Better To Find You With print cost was 2189.72 and 1353 in shipping costs.
 So the total cost was 3943.42.

-That means Misfits of Avalon‘s $5000 should be compared to The Better to Find You With making $2845.21.
-Which is pretty good considering TBTFYW is half the length of MOA.
+That means Misfits of Avalon‘s advance should be compared to The Better to Find You With making $2845.21.
+Which is ends up being comparable since TBTFYW is half the length of MOA.

 This is why Kickstarter has been such a great thing/game changer for indie comics.
 It’s become much easier to get self-published books funded and in front of people that want them.
 But Sorcery 101 and As We Were/Strange Someone were harder to fund and didn’t have as much wiggle room in their budget because of the expense of color printing.

 Okay, so post Kickstarter before the books are out in the world Misfits of Avalon has made me my advance and The Better to Find You with has made me $2845.21.
 Last year, was the first time both of them were out.

 In 2017 I sold 129 copies Misfits of Avalon volume 1.

 In 2017 I sold 110 copies of The Better to Find You With.